 The results of this page may be in error.
 The latitude and longitude are not intended for the blind navigation of aircraft, ship or other vehicle purposes.
 Dish pointing angles may be wrong.
-Magnetic azimuth bearings are approximate or may not be available, particularly towards the polar regions.
+Magnetic azimuth bearings are approximate or may not be available, particularly in northern Canada.
 Use is entirely at your own risk.
 Apply common sense and don't believe every number that comes out of a computer system.
 Take care with satellite dish pointing to not injure others by dropping tools or hurting yourself by falling down.
-Latitude and longitude may not be accurate.

 This page is on the satsig.net web site and is strictly Copyright Satellite Signals Limited (c) 2006 All rights reserved.
 Please tell me firstname.lastname@example.org, about any technical errors or problems with this page.
 Thank you.